 Afternoon tea can be enjoyed inside or outside, depending on the weather.
-But if you are outside, you may need to cover the jam to keep the wasps away!
+But if you are outside, in England you may need to cover the jam to keep the wasps away!

 What is High Tea?

 High tea (and it is high tea, not hi tea or hi-tea) is a reference to a meal that would be enjoyed by the working classes after a hard day in the factory.
 Many of the factories in the 19th century were situated in the Midlands and the North of England, and coming home the workers would be famished and would want to eat straight away.

 What is high tea time?
-This could be any time after 17.00 and could include anything, but would likely be a hot meal like a meat pie or something similar, and maybe some cakes.
+This could be any time after 17.00 and could include anything, but would likely be a hot meal like a meat pie or something similar, and perhaps some cakes.

 Tea would also commonly be present.
 I remember that having tea at the evening meal was also something I found very strange when I moved up North from the South as an 18-year-old.

-I studied in the North of England and can concur that the names for these meals have remained.
+I studied at University in the North of England and can concur that the names for these meals have remained.

 You will find that in the North most people still refer to their evening meal as ‘tea‘ as opposed to ‘dinner’ or ‘supper’.

 Outside of the UK, many people think that ‘afternoon tea‘ is called ‘high tea‘, but this is a common mistake.
-But it is not surprising that people think this, as many places in the UK even market afternoon tea as high tea, but this is really more to attract tourists, who may not know the difference.
+But it is not surprising that people think this, as many places in the UK even market afternoon tea as high tea, but this is really more a marketing ploy to attract tourists, who may not know the difference.